FeLoe/stbb/content/authors/admin/_index.md

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
-#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
+#   For an e link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
   - icon: microphone-lines